The Top 10 Underrated Things to Do in NYC

 The center of the New York Bohemian lifestyle offers something the rest of the city doesn’t: a sense of freedom and control.

-With awesome restaurants, amazing scenery, and modern/vintage shopping, Greenwich Village has everything you’d like to experience in NYC.
+With awesome restaurants, amazing scenery, historic buildings like the Jefferson Market Library, and modern/vintage shopping, Greenwich Village has everything you’d like toย experience in NYC.

 Find great deals on Greenwich Village hotels here!